SKZhao97/Frontend_study/README.md

 # React_study
-## Detailed demo can be seen inside each folder
+## Detailed description and demo can be seen inside each folder
 ### 0. Node.js and MongoDB based Blog Web Application
 ### 1. Tic-tac-toe game based on react.js
 ### 2. Weather search web based on openweather, Node.js and express